ND-06/MovieSearcherWebsite/README.md

-# The Crypto Scrapping Website
+# The Movie Searcher Website

 This exercise has been made by myself and the support of my team (THP-Nice) in order to pratice scrapping in Ruby on Rails.
 This exercise has been made with Postgresql, open-uri, nokogiri, themoviedb gem, and has been published on Heroku.